cportner/sexSelectionSpacing/paper/niussp_v2.md

 ### Modest increases in birth intervals, except with sex selection {.unlisted .unnumbered}

-Based on the estimated sex ratios at birth, we can split Hindu births into two broad groups.
+Based on the percentage of boys at birth, we can split Hindu births into two broad groups.
 The first group is where there is no evidence of sex selection, which includes births to better-educated mothers with at least one son and all less-educated mothers whether they have a son or not.
 The second is where there is evidence of sex selection, which includes births to better-educated mothers with no sons.

+![Two Examples of Birth Intervals After the First Two Births by the Sex of Prior Children](../figures/niussp_spell_spacing.pdf){#fig:spell_spacing width=100%}

 For births where sex selection is not used, the median birth intervals have increased relatively little---only three to six months over the four decades---compared to around